 This blog is intended for those who have an interest in horology and more specifically, antique and vintage mechanical clocks though I have recently begun to dabble in electric clocks.

 In horology, time is studied scientifically, just as a geologist studies the earth and a biologist studies life.
 Horology is very practical, since it involves the design and construction of clocks, watches, and other devices for measuring time.
 Someone who studies horology is a horologist.

 Did you recently inherit your grandmother’s mantel clock?
 An interesting vintage or antique clock catch your eye at a flea market and you want to know more about it?
 Do you have a general interest in all things vintage antique, especially old clocks?
 Perhaps this is the place for you.

-If you are not afraid to get your hands dirty (literally and figuratively) and you relish the challenge of working on antique or vintage clock movements or want to make simple repairs to an old case/cabinet, you will find something of interest in this blog.
+If you are not afraid to get your hands dirty and you relish the challenge of working on antique or vintage clock movements or want to make simple repairs to an old case/cabinet, you will find something of interest in this blog.

-I am a self taught horologist and over the last 9 years I have gained knowledge and experience working on a wide variety of old clocks.
-I might even have the answer you are looking for.
+I am a self taught horologist and over the last 10 years I have gained knowledge and experience working on a wide variety of old clocks.
+Cabinet or case restoration is also an interest.

-Write to me about your clock question.
-Whether you are a novice clock collector or are a little deeper into horology, I will answer all emails although there are times in the year when I am traveling that there may be a slight delay responding to you.
+Write to me about your specific clock question.
+I may have the answer you are looking for.
+Whether you are a novice clock collector or are a little deeper into horology, I will answer all emails.
+There are times in the year when I am traveling that there may be a slight delay responding to you.
 For those comments and questions that stump even me, I consult within my clock circle for the best possible answer.

 Contact me at firstname.lastname@example.org